afonsopereiraaa/Flex/README.md

 # Flex

 ## Introduction
 Flex is a custom programming language I made because I don't like c++ very much (Flex's interpreter is written in c++ though).
-Flex scripts have the file extension .FX.
+Flex scripts have the file extension .ZS.
 The base syntax and formatting I would say is quite similar to C# or Python, but differs as task complexity increases.
 It has support for graphics using SDL2, and by default is not enabled.

 ## Installation
 Downloading or installing is very simple, here is how depending on your version and operating system: